MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 CLUT
 ====

 The Display module allows the targeting of a display that uses a pixel indirection table (CLUT).
 This kind of display is considered as generic but not standard (see :ref:`display_pixel_structure`).
 It consists in storing color indexes in the image memory buffer instead of colors themselves.

 Color Conversion
 ----------------

 The driver must implement functions that convert MicroUI's standard 32-bit ARGB colors (see :ref:`LLDISPLAY-API-SECTION`) to display color representation.
 For each application ARGB8888 color, the display driver has to find the corresponding color in the table.
 The Graphics Engine will store the index of the color in the table instead of using the color itself.

 When an application color is not available in the display driver table (CLUT), the display driver can try to find the closest color or return a default color.
 The first solution is often quite tricky to write and can cost a lot of time at runtime.
 That's why the second solution is preferred.
 However, a consequence is that the application only uses a range of colors provided by the display driver.

 Alpha Blending
 --------------

 MicroUI and the Graphics Engine use blending when drawing some texts or anti-aliased shapes.
 For each pixel to draw, the display stack blends the current application foreground color with the targeted pixel's current color or with the current application background color (when enabled).
 This blending *creates* some  intermediate colors which the display driver manages.

 Most of the time, the intermediate colors do not match with the palette.
 The default color is so returned, and the rendering becomes wrong.
 To prevent this use case, the Graphics Engine offers a specific Abstraction Layer API ``LLUI_DISPLAY_IMPL_prepareBlendingOfIndexedColors(void* foreground, void* background)``.

 This API is only used when a blending is required and when the background color is enabled.
-The Graphics Engine calls the API just before the blending and gives as a parameter the pointers on both ARGB colors.
-The display driver should replace the ARGB colors with the CLUT indexes.
+The Graphics Engine calls the API just before the blending and gives as a parameter the pointers on both ARGB colors.The display driver should replace the ARGB colors with the CLUT indexes.
 Then, the Graphics Engine will only use between both indexes.

 For instance, when the returned indexes are ``20`` and ``27``, the display stack will use the indexes ``20`` to ``27``, where all indexes between ``20`` and ``27`` target some intermediate colors between both the original ARGB colors.

 This solution requires several conditions: